dotnet/roslyn-analyzers/PostReleaseActivities.md

 =================================================================

 1. Checkout the sources for the release branch locally.
 This would normally be the master branch.
-2. Build ReleaseNotesUtil tool: `msbuild /t:restore /t:rebuild /v:m /m src\ReleaseNotesUtil\ReleaseNotesUtil.csproj`.
+2. Build.
 3. Ensure that nuget.exe is on path.
-4. Generate notes: Switch to the output directory, say `artifacts\bin\ReleaseNotesUtil\Debug\netcoreapp2.0` and execute `GenDiffNotes.cmd` from an admin command prompt to generate release notes.
+4. Generate notes: Switch to the output directory, say `artifacts\bin\ReleaseNotesUtil\Debug\netcoreapp2.0` and execute `GenDiffNotes.cmd` to generate release notes.
+Example command line for v2.9.4 to v2.9.5: `GenDiffNotes.cmd C:\scratch nuget.org 2.9.3 2.9.4`.